 Ruth has been dancing since she was 5 years old and grew up in Hollywood with a natural dance ability and lots of opportunities to learn from the entertainment industry’s best.
 Having directed adance business for 6 years and now independently, Ruth draws from 17 years experience as a dance instructor to teach Salsa to the Bay Area and beyond.
 Ruth teaches Ballroom and Latin dances and has performed throughout the Bay area and internationally as well.
 Students will benefit from her proven teaching methods and will be challenged by her emphasis on good technique.
 Ruth’s passion for dance is evident in how much she enjoys interaction with her students andseeing them progress in their dance skills. http://www.latinconnectiondance.com/

 Jenny has been teaching jazz and hip hop dance classes at the YWCA since 2003.
-Her training is varied and includes traditional studio classes in ballet, jazz, contemporary, hip hop, yoga and cheerleading.
-Cheerleading in some eyes may not be considered dance but the discipline in competing on competition teams and teaching for a professional company has been invaluable on many levels.
+Her training is varied and includes traditional studio classes in ballet, jazz, contemporary, hip hop, and yoga.
 Jenny previously danced as a back up dancer for singers, was a seasonal dancer at Paramount’s Great America, coached the dance/cheer team at Columbia University, was a company member for 5 years with Saki Suto’s Scratch 4 Bloomin’ and humbly maintains dancing in classes at various San Francisco dance studios.
 Jenny is also a staff member here at the YWCA and loves staying connected with the community on important social justice issues.

 Natalie Natalie’s passion for Middle Eastern and Central Asian dance styles began in 2002 and has only gotten stronger as she continues to learn the many styles that make up this vast region of the world.
 She is lucky enough to have studied dance in her travels to Tajikistan, Turkey and Oman.
 She is the director of Adara Dance Company and formerly directed the UC Berkeley Central Asian and Middle Eastern Dance Company, Sorayya.
 Learn more on her website: www.nayundance.com